 This is an above-average number compared to other ethnic groups in the United States (source).

 Unfortunately, this 39% is also why the housing crisis or bubble from 2007 set many Hispanics back regarding affording a down payment and/or having enough credit to finance a house.

 This led many to high-risk and high-cost loans (source).

 So, this situation from 2007 set many Hispanics back, and not all have recovered to this day.

 Almost 20% of housing foreclosures in the U.S. happened in Hispanic communities between 2007 and 2015.

-And according to Census information, the Hispanic homeownership rate still needs to recover to the peak of 50.1% it had in 2007 (source).
+And according to Census information, the Hispanic homeownership rate still needs to recover to the peak of 50.1% in 2007 (source).

-So, this situation is something to keep in mind when it comes to the purchasing process.
+So, this situation is something to keep in mind regarding the purchasing process.

 Growth Areas of Hispanic Homeowners

-In order to know which geographic areas to focus on with respect to potential marketing campaigns, let’s also look at the growth areas of Hispanic homeowners (source).
+To know which geographic areas to focus on for potential marketing campaigns, let’s also look at the growth areas of Hispanic homeowners (source).